Tom-roujiang/liyun_zhu/_pages/experience.md

   - *06/2024 - 08/2024*: **<span style="color: blue;">Model Optimization Intern at Biren Tech</span>, Shanghai, China**
     - **Summary: Large Language Models and Distributed Computing**
     - Verified the stability of large models (such as InternLM with 7B, 70B, and 100B parameters) on a **4-node, 32-GPU setup**, focusing on training and fine-tuning these models in a distributed system.
-    - Optimized the performance of existing large models on domestic GPUs by designing parallel strategies and **conducting performance analysis on a 128-GPU setup**.
+    - Optimized the performance of existing large models on BR GPUs by designing parallel strategies and **conducting performance analysis on a 128-GPU setup**.
     - Conducted preliminary research on optimizing distributed systems for checkpointing and resuming large models, enhancing the efficiency and flexibility of checkpoint saving.